 Health Care, Philosophy

-Studies showcase formulation in various psychological fields such as psychotherapy, counseling, and psychiatry.
-It is a listed skill in healthcare professions, education, forensics, sports, and counseling psychology.
+Studies showcase formulation in various psychological fields such as psychotherapy, counselling, and psychiatry.
+It is a listed skill in healthcare professions, education, forensics, sports, and counselling psychology.
 It is central to the implementation of psychological interventions using the theoretical and empirical basis (Teachman & Clerkin, 2010).
-Cognitive Behavior therapy has been particularly useful as it links the theory, research, and practice normalizing problems and helping the patient understand and approve of the intervention.
-It helps the patient in organizing complex information focusing on interventions.
+Cognitive behaviour therapy has been particularly useful as it links theory, research, and practice to normalizing problems and helping patients understand and approve of the intervention.
+It helps the patient organize complex information and focus on interventions.
 It is a process where the client is equally involved in the process of intervention and making the problem comprehensible.
 The formulation is based on the evidence, symptoms, and the narration of the client.
-If a patient tells the clinician that he/she hears voices, the clinician will base the problem on a cognitive empirical theory considering the problem underlying socioeconomic and psychosocial, and biophysical factors (Persons & St, 2015).
+If a patient tells the clinician that he/she hears voices, the clinician will base the problem on a cognitive empirical theory considering the problem underlying socioeconomic, psychosocial, and biophysical factors (Persons & St, 2015).
 Unlike diagnoses, it prepares evidence to hypothesize and intervene.

-The research suggests it has been useful for trainees and qualified clinicians it takes into account psychodynamic, cognitive-behavioral, systemic, and integrative elements in hypothesizing the problem.
+The research suggests it has been useful for trainees and qualified clinicians.
+It takes into account psychodynamic, cognitive-behavioural, systemic, and integrative elements in hypothesizing the problem.
 It provides an overview of a problem, enabling the experts to differentiate between the essential and secondary.
 It helps to formulate priorities that are essential to respond to the problem.
-It is essential to correctly formulate and design the problem to be able to generate a specified response and formulation helps the practitioners do it (Eells, 2011).
+It is essential to formulate and design the problem correctly to generate a specified response, and formulation helps practitioners do it (Eells, 2011).
 The explanation assists the therapist in overcoming the bias as the therapist explains the problem to the person to test the accuracy of the information.

 Moreover, recent studies imply that formulation can be used to notice the gaps in the information while treating patients.
-As the patient will be formulating the information to hypothesize or suggest the problem, the gaps in the information can be visible.
-It can also be used in medical interventions as it considers cultural and social factors, it enables the physicians in delivering need-based treatment.
+As the patient formulates the information to hypothesize or suggest the problem, the gaps in the information become visible.
+It can also be used in medical interventions as it considers cultural and social factors that enable physicians to deliver need-based treatment.
 It strengthens the relationship between therapist and patients or service provider and users (Bieling & Kuyken, 2003).
-It is proved essential in normalizing problems and reducing self-blame and helping the service users with increased knowledge and understanding of their problems.
+It has proved essential in normalizing problems, reducing self-blame, and helping service users with increased knowledge and understanding of their problems.
 The service users or patients do not have an agency when they meet their therapists.
 They rely on the diagnosis instead of participating in the process.
-The formulation is essential in providing that agency and enhancing awareness of the situation of the patient and the problems.
-Then the therapist incorporates the psychological theories which enable the patient in seeing the pattern in their behavior and the problems (L. Johnstone, Whomsley, Cole, & Oliver, 2011).
-They understand the causes of the problem, therefore, they participate equally in the treatment of the problems which does not happen in diagnosis.
+Formulating the right formulation is essential in providing that agency and enhancing awareness of the patient’s situation and problems.
+Then, the therapist incorporates psychological theories that enable the patient to see the pattern in their behaviour and the problems (L. Johnstone, Whomsley, Cole, & Oliver, 2011).
+They understand the causes of the problem.
+Therefore, they participate equally in the treatment of the problems, which does not happen in diagnosis.

-However, some might argue formulation and diagnosis are two parts of one process to examine and treat a problem.
-But many people do not consider them part of the same process because in formulation the therapist does not diagnose only through stated symptoms.
-The therapist formulates a complete story and integrates theories and empirical research to assist the hypothesis and then they intervene.
-But diagnosis categorizes people according to the disorders to facilitate interventions.
+However, some might argue that formulation and diagnosis are two parts of one process: examining and treating a problem.
+However, many people do not consider them part of the same process because, in formulation, the therapist does not diagnose only through stated symptoms.
+The therapist formulates a complete story and integrates theories and empirical research to assist the hypothesis, and then they intervene.
+However, diagnosis categorizes people according to the disorders to facilitate interventions.
 It is limiting in the treatment of a problem because it does not include the causal factor and the experiences of the patient to eliminate the problem (Lucy Johnstone & Dallos, 2013).
-It suggests intervention without understanding the causes of the problems due to which the diagnosis does not help in treating psychological disorders.
+It suggests intervention without understanding the causes of the problems, due to which the diagnosis does not help in treating psychological disorders.

 Therefore, the formulation must be used with the Five P’s approach.
 The P’s present how the problem is presented, predisposing factors such as biological factors, precipitating factors including events preceding the problem, and perpetuating factors that maintain the current difficulties.
 Lastly, protective or positive factors strengthen the support or mitigate the problem (Teachman & Clerkin, 2010).
-And the explanation must incorporate cognitive, and behavioral models.
-As the formulation tries to solve a disorder holistically, unlike diagnosis which only considers symptoms and labels the person without considering emotions, experiences, social, biological, and economic factors, it must be used to respond to a problem.
+And the explanation must incorporate cognitive and behavioural models.
+The formulation tries to solve a disorder holistically, unlike diagnosis, which only considers symptoms and labels the person without considering emotions, experiences, and social, biological, and economic factors.
+It must be used to respond to a problem.
 Part B

 To form a case formulation for Wendy, who is fearful of people’s reactions to going back to work after her termination, her condition must be evaluated through the CBT model.
-Firstly her biopsychosocial problems must be listed.
+Firstly, her biopsychosocial problems must be listed.
 Secondly, the causes of the problem must be formulated to be evaluated and individualized for the problem that Wendy faces.
-Then hypothesizing the problem and formulating interventions to mitigate the problems.
+Then, the problem will be hypothesized, and interventions will be formulated to mitigate the problems.

 Problem List:

 Wendy feels anxious to go back to work as she was fired from his job.
 She is fearful of people and stays at home most of the time.
 According to her husband, she is obsessed as she thinks their two children might be harmed.
 She has lost weight.
 She has insomnia.
 She lacks interest in day-to-day activities.
 She thinks that she cannot return to her job.
 She feels uncertain about her future.
 She focuses on keeping herself busy.
 She is anxious.
-She checks windows and doors several times and she feels a need to check and confirm that the doors are locked.
+She checks windows and doors several times, and she feels a need to check and confirm that the doors are locked.
 She wants her children to remain visible all the time.
-She has been anxious throughout her life but she considers the anxiety has controlled her life.
+She has been anxious throughout her life, but she considers the anxiety has controlled her life.
 She was bullied in her childhood.
-She has stopped exercising after she was attacked by a colleague and her termination from work.
+She stopped exercising after she was attacked by a colleague and her termination from work.
 This is a comprehensive list of the problems that Wendy faces at the moment.
-Listing the problems is also crucial because it helps in identifying various problems that might contribute to some disorders but not always.
-Therefore, it helps in sorting the problems that might be most associated with disorders than others (Teachman & Clerkin, 2010).
-Moreover, it provides a pattern to the disorders marking them as social, biological, or personality issues which can be tested using various tests.
+Listing the problems is also crucial because it helps identify various problems that might contribute to some disorders, but not always.
+Therefore, it helps in sorting the problems that might be more associated with disorders than others (Teachman & Clerkin, 2010).
+Moreover, it provides a pattern to the disorders, marking them as social, biological, or personality issues, which can be tested using various tests.

 Hypothesizing:

-Wendy was always anxious but the assault and dismissal have escalated her lack of trust in people.
-As she has mentioned in the problem list she was always anxious, and further anxiety was added due to the dismissal and assault.
+Wendy was always anxious, but the assault and dismissal have escalated her lack of trust in people.
+As she has mentioned in the problem list, she was always anxious, and further anxiety was added due to the dismissal and assault.
 She has become protective of her children and wants to keep them in front of her at all times as she thinks it might be dangerous.
-She is also obsessed with the windows and doors, as she wants to keep them close all the time.
+She is also obsessed with the windows and doors, as she wants to keep them closed all the time.
 It is because she has become anxious.

-Moreover, she has been at home for three months without her job which has given her plenty of time due to which her anxiety has increased and she wants to keep herself busy.
+Moreover, she has been at home for three months without her job, which has given her plenty of time, due to which her anxiety has increased, and she wants to keep herself busy.
 If a person is habitual of living a busy life and suddenly she is free, it will make her anxious.
-Such a person will need something to work on and it is the same for Wendy.
-She has been working throughout her life but she was sent home after termination due to which she becomes anxious.
+Such a person will need something to work on, which is the same for Wendy.
+She has been working throughout her life, but she was sent home after termination, due to which she became anxious.

-Furthermore, she is a pessimist about the future due to which her anxiety has increased.
-As Wendy believes she cannot return to her career and she feels uncertain about her future which contributes to her anxiety.
+Furthermore, she is a pessimist about the future, due to which her anxiety has increased.
+Wendy believes she cannot return to her career, and she feels uncertain about her future, which contributes to her anxiety.
 She is a pessimist about her career even though she has gotten her job back.
 She fears that she might not be able to go back to work as she is fearful of people’s reactions.
 Due to all the fear and pessimistic outlook, her condition and anxiety have worsened.

 When Wendy is busy, she is not anxious.
 As work and keeping Wendy engrossed in activity helps her to control her fear and anxiety, this can be introduced to her as an intervention.